FrankGasparovic/SAML2Node/README.md

  ![SAML_LOCAL_LINKING_TREE](./images/saml_local_linking.png)

- Note the Write Federation Information Node.
+ Note the Write Federation Information Node (also included in this plugin).
 This node is used to create the persistent link between the remote IdP account and the locally linked account.